I’m interesting in the question how we got here.

 Fire shaped us and changed us, lifting us from Deeptime about two million years ago.
 And yet, for the longest time, even as we traveled and explored and flourished in new and mysterious ways, we still moved in bands with few markers that would highlight the cultures to follow.
 It’s not that none of it was there.
 Just that the pieces were few and scattered.

 Meanwhile, at another distant place and time, a powerful and ferocious predator was emerging at about the same time man was.
 Pack-oriented to a fault, inquisitive, with great adaptibility, they quickly spread and dominated a host of territories.
-Perhaps their only drawback was that they lacked hands, which proved invaluable to humans in using fire.
+Perhaps their only drawback was that they lacked opposable thumbs.

 It was only a matter of time before the two species would meet and clash.